Lucheek-IT/homestuck-atcg/src/pages/Rules.md

 **Inventory cards can only enter play as “attached” to the specific card type listed on that Inventory Card**.
 They can not be in-play without something to attach to.
 However, you can choose to attach them to any in-play card that fits the requirements, at any location.

 **Executable cards enter play only in your Executable Zone**.
-When you play an Executable Card, make sure you arrange them in your Executable Zone in the order you play them, right-to-left. (*This is very important for when Executable Cards are triggered, as they resolve right-to-left.*) You can not re-arrange or move Executable Cards once they are played.
+When you play an Executable Card, make sure you arrange them in your Executable Zone in the order you play them, right-to-left. (*This is very important for when Executable Cards are triggered, as they resolve left-to-right.*) You can not re-arrange or move Executable Cards once they are played.

 ![Diagram of two players' playmats, hands, and tokens](../images/rules/RuleImage_Locations_2.png)

 There are some cards that have an Enter cost listed as “~ATH: (X)” ~ATH (*read as Tilde-ath, or “'til Death”*) is Executable coding.

 As an Enter cost, this means that card can not be played until the (X) card has been discarded or destroyed.
 When the triggering card is discarded or destroyed, you may choose to *immediately* play that card.
-You do not have to enter a card with an Executable Enter Cost when it is triggered- you can choose to keep it in your hand.
+You do not *have* to enter a card with an Executable Enter Cost when it is triggered- you can choose to keep it in your hand.
 However, you can *only* play these cards immediately after the triggering card is discarded or destroyed.
 (If you choose not to enter the card then, you must wait until it's triggered again.)

 You can play Executable coded Enter Cost cards during any player's turn- as long as it's immediately after a triggering card was discarded or destroyed.
 You can also play these cards to any appropriate location, just like cards with an enter cost of grist.